nguyenhuynhdeveloper/YoutubeChannel_nguyenDucHoang/KubernetesBasics2022/readme.md

 echo NODE_PORT=$NODE_PORT
 Send multiple request and check: curl $(minikube ip):$NODE_PORT
+Every time you run the curl command, you will hit a different Pod

 Performing a Rolling Update
 Developers are expected to deploy new versions of them several times a day